allforclimate/concord/README.md

 ## Motivation

-The idea is to give citizens an easy way to create a DAO for their community, so that they can start rebuilding local resilience, reclaim empty spaces, manage commons, and organize events.
+The idea is to give citizens an easy way to create a DAO for their community, so that they can start rebuilding local resilience, reclaim empty spaces, manage commons, and fund future projects.

 Concord is being built with the support of [All for Climate DAO](https://twitter.com/all4climatedao).